sylphlab/SotiMediaOrganizer/docs/guide/getting-started.md

 **Key Points:**

 - The `--move` flag changes the behavior from copying to moving for _both_ unique and duplicate files.
-- The `-d /library/duplicates` flag tells `smo` where to put the identified duplicates.
+- The `-d /library/duplicates` flag tells `media-curator` where to put the identified duplicates.
 Without `-d`, duplicates would simply be left in the source (if copying) or deleted (if moving unique files, which is generally not recommended without `-d`).

 ## Next Steps